iconara/puck/README.md

     puck --extra-files config/*.yml

-There are two more options that you can set:
+There are a couple more options that you can set (check the [API documentation for `Puck::Jar#initialize`](http://rubydoc.info/github/iconara/puck/master/Puck/Jar#initialize-instance_method) for full documentation):

+* `:gem_groups`: the groups from your `Gemfile` to include, defaults to `:default` (which is all gems that aren't in an explicit group).
 * `:app_dir`: your application's root directory, useful to set if it isn't the current working directory (and you're not using Rake).
 * `:app_name`: the name of your application, it defaults to the name of the current working directory (and if you change that you don't need to change this too, you only need this option if you want a different name than the base directory's).
 * `:build_dir`: defaults to `build`, but if you want the Jar file to end up somewhere else you can change it with this option.